Ihram

-Ihram (إِحْرَام, from the triconsonantal root Ḥ-R-M) is, in Islam, a sacred state which a Muslim must enter in order to perform the major pilgrimage (Ḥajj) or the minor pilgrimage (ʿUmrah).
-A pilgrim must enter into this state before crossing the pilgrimage boundary, known as Mīqāt, by performing the cleansing rituals and wearing the prescribed attire.
+Ihram (إِحْرَام, from the Semitic root Ḥ-R-M) is a sacred state which a Muslim must enter to perform the Ḥajj (major pilgrimage) or ʿUmrah (minor pilgrimage) in Islam.
+A pilgrim must enter into this state before crossing the pilgrimage boundary known as the Miqat by performing the cleansing rituals and wearing the prescribed Ihram clothing.

 Restrictions

 Wearing

-A man in the state of ihram must not tie any knots or wear any stitched items.
-Sandals and flip flops must not be stitched either and should allow the ankle and back of foot to be exposed (some other schools of thought also agree that the front of the foot must be shown as well).
+A man in the state of ihram must not tie knots or wear stitched items.
+Sandals and flip-flops may be stitched, but they should allow the ankle and back of the foot to be exposed (some other schools of thought also agree that the front of the foot must be shown as well).

-Men are also not allowed to cover the head or part of it by using a songkok, keffiyeh, turban, ihram cloth, etc. in the state of ihram.
+In the state of ihram, men are not allowed to cover their heads or parts of it with a cloth or headwear.

-In the state of ihram, women and men are not allowed to wear gloves.
+In the state of ihram, women and men are prohibited from wearing gloves.

 Scents

-Whilst in the state of ihram, a Muslim must not use any scents on the body or on the robes.
+While in the state of ihram, a Muslim must not use any scents on the body or the robes.
 If the robe has been fouled by najas (نَجَس, dirty) material or has been wiped, rubbed or touched by scented liquids (intentionally), then a new iḥrām clothing must be worn, or the Umrah or Hajj will be invalid.

 Self-grooming

-Aside from being as clean (purified) as they are for prayer, male Muslims are expected to cut their nails, and trim their hair and beards.
-They must also not wear any scent, including deodorant.
+Aside from being as clean (purified) as they are for prayer, male Muslims are expected to cut their nails, and trim their hair and moustache.
+They must also wear deodorant.
 They have to wear ihram clothing, which is a white, seamless garment.
 Many also shave their head as this is considered hygienic.
 Most will wait to shave their heads until after they have finished Umrah or Hajj, as this is a requirement to leave the state of ihram.
 Female Muslims are also expected to be clean.
 During the pilgrimage, sexual activity, smoking, and swearing are also forbidden.